-After years of ups and downs with revenue, partners, teams, emotions, it took a visit to the rural outskirts of the state of Bihar, India with Global Citizen in 2016 for the penny to drop….and drop it did!
+After years of ups and downs with revenue, partners, teams and emotions, it took a visit to the rural outskirts of the state of Bihar, India with Global Citizen in 2016 for the penny to drop … and drop it did!

 Nearly 1 billion people defecate in the open.
 Sustainable Development Goal Number 6 is Sanitation.
 So while I was learning the behaviour change method by Water Supply Sanitation Collaborative Council for an anti-open defecation program ahead of World Toilet Day, I realised that back home, The Conscience Organisation was largely in the business of selling lots unhealthy crap (boom tishhhh)…to millions of Australians, and we were exceeding our KPIs.
 It didn’t sit right.

 The Breaking Down